GL(2,R) Orbit Closures in Hyperelliptic Components of Strata: Degenerating to the Boundary in Hyperelliptic Components of Strata

-Recall that a collection $S$ of parallel cylinders is said to be self-adjacent if two cylinders in $S$ are adjacent or if there is a single cylinder in $S$ whose two boundaries are glued together along a saddle connection.
+Recall that in genus one we have defined the hyperelliptic components to be $\mathcal{H}(0)$ and $\mathcal{H}(0,0)$.
+Moreover, the boundary of $\M$ that is referred to in the theorem is the boundary in the sense of the Mirzakhani-Wright partial compactification.
+Finally we remark that a collection $S$ of parallel cylinders is said to be self-adjacent if two cylinders in $S$ are adjacent or if there is a single cylinder in $S$ whose two boundaries are glued together along a saddle connection.
+To fix notation, let $\Gamma$ be the Lindsey tree of $(X, \omega)$ and let $J$ be the hyperelliptic involution on $(X, \omega)$.

+We begin by establishing Theorem~\ref{T:two-degenerations} in the case of vertical collapses of cylinders.
+The intuition for the result is the following.
+Corollary~\ref{LTC} tells us, roughly, that whenever we glue together cylinders of hyperelliptic combinatorial type (i.e. ones that look like the cylinders in Figure~\ref{fig:CT}) along a tree that we must get a translation surface in a hyperelliptic component of a stratum.
+When we collapse a collection of vertical cylinders on a horizontally periodic translation surface, the horizontal cylinders persist on the boundary; they still have hyperelliptic combinatorial type; and they are still glued together in a disjoint union of trees.
+So the boundary translation surface must be a disjoint union of translation surfaces in hyperelliptic components of strata.

+\begin{sslem}[Vertical Cylinder Collapse Lemma] Collapsing $\cV$ degenerates the translation surface to a disjoint union of translation surfaces in hyperelliptic components of strata of abelian differentials. \end{sslem} \begin{proof} By Corollary~\ref{LTC} a translation surface belongs to a hyperelliptic component if and only if it is constructed in the following way: \begin{enumerate} \item Fix a tree with a cyclic ordering around each vertex.
+For each degree $n$ vertex in the tree associate a horizontal cylinder of hyperelliptic combinatorial, i.e. the cylinder shown in Figure~\ref{fig:CT} up to changing the lengths of the saddle connections and horizontally shearing. \item When two vertices are joined along an edge, open up the corresponding edges on the appropriate horizontal cylinders and glue the two cylinders together. \end{enumerate} This provides both blueprints on how to build translation surfaces in hyperelliptic components and a certificate that a surface belongs to a hyperelliptic component.

+Recall that any cylinder in $(X, \omega)$ is invariant under the hyperelliptic involution.
+Therefore, if the proportion of a horizontal saddle connection $s$ contained in a cylinder $V$ is $p$, then the proportion of the saddle connection $J(s)$ contained in $V$ is also $p$.
+Collapsing a collection of vertical cylinders $\cV$ passes to a boundary translation surface $(Y, \eta)$ that can be constructed from $(X, \omega)$ in the following way.

+\begin{enumerate} \item Let $\Gamma'$ be the tree that is formed from $\Gamma$ when all the edges corresponding to saddle connections completely contained in $\cV$ are deleted.
+If a node has no edges attached to it in $\Gamma'$, then delete it. \item The remaining nodes correspond to horizontal cylinders on $(X, \omega)$ that persist on the boundary translation surface $(Y, \eta)$.
+To change a horizontal cylinder $C$ on $(X, \omega)$ to the corresponding one on $(Y, \eta)$ take each saddle connection $s$ on the boundary $C$ and change its length to the length of $s$ not contained in $\cV$.
+The new cylinder on $(Y, \eta)$ still has hyperelliptic combinatorial type. \end{enumerate}

+Since $(Y, \eta)$ can be constructed by gluing together horizontal cylinders of hyperelliptic combinatorial type along a disjoint union of trees, Corollary~\ref{LTC} implies that $(Y, \eta)$ is a disjoint union of translation surfaces in hyperelliptic components of strata of abelian differentials. \end{proof}

+Now we will complete the proof of Theorem~\ref{T:two-degenerations} by analyzing degenerations that involve collapsing a collection of horizontal cylinders.